geolonia/convert-to-geojson-action/README.md

 ```

 ## Note
+* Output file name is the same as the input file name, and the extension is changed to `.json`.
+For example, `data.xlsx` is converted to `data.json`.
+But data structure is GeoJSON.
 * Values output as GeoJSON property will be the values specified in the Excel cell format.
 * For dates (cell format: date, user-defined), the values are output to GeoJSON property in `m/d/yy` format.